bobi-rakova/dynamic-alg-service-agreements/README.md

 * Terms of Service Didn't Read - https://tosdr.org/
 * Responsible AI Licenses initiative - https://www.licenses.ai/

 Have you been thinking about service agreements in the context of consumer tech AI systems?
-What other relevant projects should we look at?
-Join us in exploring the future of how we come to terms with AI systems!
+What other relevant projects or academic publications should we look at?